 Cyber security is primarily about knowing who and what to trust when it comes to cyber security, even the strongest information security systems are vulnerable when the people accessing those systems are tricked into giving away their passwords and login credentials.

 Social engineering scams can take many forms, but a few common ones include:

 - phishing or smishing– cyber criminals send you an email or text that attempts to trick you into volunteering information and/or to install malware on your computer by sending you infected links or attachments.
 For example, criminals are taking advantage of the pandemic to send phishing and texting scams capitalizing on fears and anxiety about COVID‑19.

-- vishing or voicemail phishing – a fraudster calls you on the phone and tries to trick you into revealing sensitive information like your password or threatens you about phony debts that you owe, or attempts to trick you into paying a fee or debt with gift cards.
+- vishing or voicemail phishing – a fraudster calls you on the phone and tries to trick you into revealing sensitive information like your password, threatens you about phony debts that you owe, or attempts to trick you into paying a fee or debt with gift cards.